More Was Lost in The War – Translation

 I have a collection of memories from those first years that I don’t dare share.
 Not because they’re so scandalous or compromising, in fact, it’s just the opposite.
 They’re ordinary: first loves and heartbreaks, small victories and failures that felt enormous.
 I remember readings and concerts and works of art that transformed me, but not more than my friends’ laughter, which gave me life.
 At 18 years old, I arrived in New York, immature, insecure, curious, with a big head of hair.
 A few weeks later, I shaved my head, thinking that I would look less out of place that way.
 My memories from those years are the same as any teenager who comes to a new, strange place and tries to invent a version of themselves that they don’t hate.
 Still, those banal memories stir so much emotion in me that I’m embarrassed to describe them and present them as if they were special.

-Maybe the only thing special about this is their backdrop, New York.
+Maybe the only thing special about them is their backdrop, New York.
 Now I realize that I arrived at a moment of transition.
 I first encountered the city before 9-11, when we were all less afraid, or rather we understood the world differently.
-Little by little, I came to understand that I hadn’t arrived late, rather just in time, we all come to this place just in time, a city that never stops changing will always make room for the new arrival who wants to become someone else.
+Little by little, I came to understand that I hadn’t arrived late, rather just in time, that we all come to this place just in time, a city that never stops changing will always make room for the new arrival who wants to become someone else.
 I fell in love with this city, and it’s a love that has fixed points in time and space.
 Astor Place, November 17th, 1995.
 The West End, March 9th, 1997.
 Yankee Stadium, June 4th, 2001.

 Before, in that innocent life in which I didn’t know what coronavirus was, I used to look out my window every morning and watch commuters walking to the subway.
-I saw how they were dressed so I could decide what to wear and how to dress my youngest son.
+I would see how they were dressed so I could decide what to wear and how to dress my youngest son.
 Boots or no boots.
 Jacket or no jacket.
 Scarf or no scarf.
-I depended on my neighbor for something that basic.
+I depended on my neighbors for something that basic.
 Now I barely see anyone out my window.
 I don’t know how to dress.
 I guess it doesn’t matter anyway.
 Since March I don’t have a lot of places to go.

 In April, the month of the apocalypse, we got used to the sirens.
 More than once, during the short walks I took with my dog, I came across an ambulance parked in front of some building in the neighborhood, in time to see the EMTs going in dressed like astronauts to pick up a neighbor.
 In the face of a scene like that, it’s normal to wonder if the patient will make it back home someday or if they’ll die alone in a packed hospital.
 That’s normal to wonder.
 It’s also normal to cry with rage and powerlessness.